top of page

 IMG_1906.jpeg

-Chaucer's Parlement of Foulys, written in about 1382, is an allegorical work about the nature of love, debate, and choice.
-It has similarities to the much later Pilgrim's Progress (see below).
+Chaucer's Parlement of Foules, written in about 1382, is an allegorical work about the nature of love, debate, and choice.
+It has similarities to the much later The Pilgrim's Progress (see below).
 A discussion is conducted not by men and women but by birds, with robust and clearly defined characters.
 The language is Middle English, and has a charm not entirely of its author's making but enhanced by the unfamiliar spelling:

 "The goos, the cokkow, & the doke also